 Shinkan-ryū Kenpō 真観流剣法

 Shinkan-ryū was founded on koryū kenjutsu techniques and tradition established from the concentrated study of Edo period swordsmanship of Shintō Munen-ryū Kenjutsu 神道無念流剣術 (Shindo Munen-ryu).
 The philosophical and profound teachings of swordsmanship in Shinkan-ryū Kenpō are conveyed and taught alongside the mundane aspects of bujutsu.
 Saneteru Radzikowski centered the school on the authentic and correct swordsmanship of pre-modern Japan, and the spiritual development and character refinement of the swordsman.
-Teachings are both concrete and spiritual just as the classical arts are meant to be, but are either superficially so or sadly, not at all emphasized by most schools in this day and age.
+Teachings are both concrete and spiritual just as the classical arts are meant to be.

 Shinkan-ryū Kenpō takes the ideas of munen 無念 (non-worldly thoughts), which is a Buddhist concept and attempts to pierce the fog of mental constructs to show the real truth of our minds and the world.
 The techniques of the sword and mind are shared at the same level.
 One does not develop only the sword without the mind in the true tradition of Shinkan-ryū Kenpō.
 The system is taught by it's current Shihan, Saneteru Radzikowski.